Work hardening

 • Regular monitoring of physiological indicators

-Contraindications include acute inflammation, uncontrolled metabolic diseases (e.g., poorly managed diabetes), and acute neurological symptoms.
+Contraindications include acute inflammation, uncontrolled metabolic diseases (e.g., poorly controlled diabetes), and acute neurological symptoms.

-Special precautions: Pregnant patients should have their training intensity adjusted, and patients with cardiovascular diseases should undergo prior evaluation by a cardiologist.
-If severe pain or difficulty breathing occurs during treatment, it should be stopped immediately and professional assistance sought.
+Special precautions: Pregnant patients should adjust training intensity, and cardiovascular patients should undergo prior cardiology assessment.
+If severe pain or difficulty breathing occurs during treatment, it should be stopped immediately and professional personnel notified.

 Interactions with Other Treatments

-This therapy is often combined with physical therapy, such as ultrasound or thermotherapy to relieve muscle tension.
-When used with medication, attention should be paid to analgesics that may mask overuse symptoms.
+This therapy is often combined with physical therapy, such as ultrasound or heat therapy to relieve muscle tension.
+When used with medication, caution is advised as painkillers may mask overuse symptoms.

-Combining with occupational counseling can enhance treatment outcomes, but simultaneous high-intensity training should be avoided.
-The treatment team should coordinate the intensity and goals of various therapies regularly.
+Combining with occupational counseling can enhance treatment outcomes, but high-intensity training should be avoided simultaneously.
+The treatment team must regularly coordinate the intensity and goals of various therapies to ensure consistency.

 Effectiveness and Evidence

-Clinical studies show that 85% of patients who complete the therapy can recover over 75% of their occupational function within 6 weeks.
+Clinical studies show that 85% of patients who complete the course can recover over 75% of their occupational functions within 6 weeks.
 Compared to traditional rehabilitation, this can shorten the return-to-work time by 30-50%.

-Level I evidence from randomized controlled trials confirms that this therapy reduces long-term recurrence rates by 42% in patients post-lumbar spine surgery.
+Level I evidence from randomized controlled trials confirms that this therapy reduces the long-term recurrence rate by 42% in patients post-lumbar spine surgery.
 The efficacy is highly related to the therapist's experience and patient engagement.

 Alternatives